Home Studio Hardware

 Rode NT1-A

 5dB-A world record silence.
-Complete bundle with shockmount and pop filter at $169.
+Complete bundle with shockmount and pop filter.

 Read Review